 - Courses are run regularly throughout the year and provide an in-depth understanding of your role and responsibilities as a foster carer

-- If you are married or have a partner, you will both be required to attend all six sessions and attending this course will form part of your assessment process
+- If you are married or have a partner, you will both attend all sessions.
+Attending this course will form part of your assessment

 Step 4: Assessment

-During the formal assessment period, a qualified social worker will visit your home for approximately eight visits.
-They will discuss a number of things including
+During the assessment, a qualified social worker will visit your home on several occasions.
+They will talk with you about a number of things including:

 - We will undertake a variety of statutory checks (including checks with the Disclosure and Barring Service), local authority and your GP)